masaic-ai-platform/agentic-computing-foundations/README.md

-# agentic-computing-foundations
+# Foundations of Agentic Computing

- Foundations of Agentic Computing
+This repository defines the core foundations for building reliable, composable, and scalable agentic systems.